BuildOnViction/docs/docs/tomoscan/Tomoscan.md

 -   The Search button: you can search an adress in particular and check the TOMO balance, the TOMO USD value, the transactions and a 0x code.

 ### Transactions.
-You can find here all the transactions made on Tomochain, You can also check the Signs transactions, Pending Transactions and Other Transactions,
+You can find here all the transactions made on TomoChain.
+You can also check the Signs transactions, Pending Transactions and Other Transactions,
 -   Signs transactions are transactions that are done.
 -   Pending transactions are transactions that are in progress.